-The UK Government has announced that, with effect from 31st December 2020, the UK will be leaving EASA.
+With effect from 1st January 2021, the UK left EASA.
 There is clearly an implication for pilots studying for their commercial licences.
-The purpose of this blog is to advise on those implications.
-The advice is subtly different, depending on the likely date of issue of your CPL/IR.
+The purpose of this page is to advise on those implications.
+The advise is subtly different, depending on the likely date of issue of your CPL/IR.
 This is based on the advice from the CAA Brexit website

-Have you started training, but won’t be issued a licence in 2020?
+Have you started training, but were not issued a licence before the end of 2020?

 If you are training for an EASA licence you can start the ATPL theory with any ICAO-compliant PPL.
 The subsequent professional courses must all be completed at Approved Training Organisations (ATOs) holding EASA approvals.
-This does not mean you necessarily need to go to Europe, although you can; Bristol Groundschool, the Wings Alliance and many UK-based ATOs have anticipated this by arranging for their EASA approvals to be retained either by working directly with EASA or by establishing a presence in an EASA Member State.
-Our recommendation is that you check with your ATO, if it is UK based, to ensure that they have a non-UK EASA approval in place, so will continue to be able to provide EASA approved training after 2020.
+This does not mean you necessarily need to go to Europe, although you can; Bristol Groundschool, the Wings Alliance and many UK-based ATOs have anticipated this rule by arranging for their EASA approvals to be retained either by working directly with EASA or by establishing a presence in an EASA Member State.
+Our recommendation is that you check with your ATO, if it is UK based, to ensure that they have an EASA approval in place so they can continue to provide EASA approved training.
 They will also need to have arrangements in place for EASA testing.

 For theory testing this is straightforward, as you can train with an ATO in one country and test in another country.
 If you train with Bristol Groundschool, we recommend that you do your EASA ATPL exams with Austro Control, which you can sit at Clevedon, as Bristol Groundschool is an Austro Control examination centre.